- Solutions

 We can look back on a successful migration of 14 Terabytes of business-critical data and 7,000 employees to SharePoint.

-Suez Water Technologies & Solutions recycles and treats water that circulates in industrial processes or requires specific pre-treatment, such as the recycling of cooling and rinsing water and the pre-treatment of water as a basic raw material in the food industry. the acquisition by Suez clearly defined the deadline and cost for the further use of GE's IT infrastructure, with the absolute deadline set at 31 March 2019.
+Veolia Water Tech. & Sol.
+Belgium recycles and treats water that circulates in industrial processes or requires specific pre-treatment.
+Typical examples are the recycling of cooling and rinsing water and pretreatment of water as a basic raw material in the food industry.
+Upon acquisition by Veolia, clear agreements were made regarding the deadline and cost for the continued use of GE's IT infrastructure.
+The absolute deadline was 31 March 2019.

-The company with Belgian branches in Herentals, Herstal and Haasrode opted for a transition to Office 365 The internal IT department (80 employees) was already working on numerous other IT migration projects; putting them in charge of a migration project of this size was unrealistic.
-A partner with specific expertise was needed.
-By focusing not only on the technical aspect but also on the users (Change Management & User Adoption), the ICT company VanRoey.be was chosen, with branches in Turnhout, Geel, Mechelen and Antwerp.
+The company with Belgian branches in Herentals, Herstal and Haasrode opted for a transition to Office 365 and SharePoint.
+The internal IT department (80 employees) was already busy with numerous other IT migration projects; burdening them with another migration project of this magnitude was not realistic.
+A partner with targeted expertise was needed.
+By focusing on the users (Change Management & User Adoption) in addition to the technical part, the choice fell on ICT company VanRoey.

-Koen Van Loon, Business Manager Applications at VanRoey.be: "We had a lot of experience with migrations to Office 365 and SharePoint, but the size of this project at Suez was quite new.
-Migrating 7,000 users and 14 terabytes of critical, operational data to less than 12 months worldwide was challenging".
+Tom Heurckmans, Functional Consultant Applications at VanRoey.be: "We already had a lot of experience with migrations to Office 365 and SharePoint, but the scope of this project at Veolia was quite new.
+Migrating 7,000 users worldwide and 14 terabytes of critical, operational data in less than 12 months was challenging."

-To the great satisfaction of Gerard Van Kempen, IT Manager EMEA at Suez Water Technologies, the actual migration took only 3 months: "By appointing Power Users and providing a Microsoft e-learning platform, our end users were familiar with tools such as OneDrive and Teams faster than expected.
-To train the 80 Power Users, VanRoey.be organised bootcamps in Herentals, Toronto (Canada) and Philadelphia (USA) and produced their own tutorial videos.
-In short, a successful project in all areas to return to.
+To the great satisfaction of Gerard Van Kempen, IT Manager EMEA at Veolia Water Tech. & Sol. the actual migration took only 3 months.
+"By appointing Power Users and providing a Microsoft e-learning platform, our end users were familiar with tools such as OneDrive and Teams faster than expected," he says.
+To train the 80 Power Users, VanRoey.be organised bootcamps in Herentals, Toronto (Canada) and Philadelphia (US) and produced their own instructional videos.
+In short, in all respects a successful project to look back on."

 4 Key challenges

-Gerard van Kempen, IT Manager EMEA at Suez Water Technologies, saw four concrete challenges at the start of the project:
+Gerard van Kempen, IT Manager (EMEA), saw four concrete challenges at the start of the project:

 1. Time & budget

-At the time of the acquisition by Suez, clear agreements were made regarding the timing and cost of further use of GE's IT infrastructure.
-The absolute deadline was 31 March 2019, but a faster migration could significantly reduce costs.
+When Veolia took over, clear agreements were made regarding the deadline and cost for the continued use of GE's IT infrastructure.
+The absolute deadline was 31 March 2019, but an earlier migration could greatly reduce costs.

 Adoption of the new SharePoint & Office 365 platform